rajdeep-314/course_related/README.md

 	- Converts it to a file with each line representing a binary instruction.
 Saves the file with the extension `.hack` (meant to be executed in the CPU Emulator)
 	- Perform some basic optimization, making the number of passes low, etc. This sounds very "explorable"
 - A two-pass assembler in OCaml

+**[Differential Equations]**

+- A `p5.js` program to draw *direction fields*
+	- A function `f(x)` is specified
+	- The screen shows a graduated graph
+	- Moving the pointer across the screen draws a direction curve passing through that point (similar to a flow line)
+	- The curves are color coded, maybe more intense for a higher value of f'(x) at some point
+	- There's a `max_length` for the array responsible for storing the direction curve's points.
+Evaluation of points for the array terminates when either of the directions' points either
+		- Exceed the screen length
+		- Exceed the screen height
+		- The number of elements in the array exceeds `max_length`

 **[Linked to no particular course]**